pesl98/CarTrackScrapercar-world-classics/replit.md

 ## Overview

-This is a Flask-based car tracking application that scrapes car listings from multiple dealers (CarWorld Classics and Koen Exclusief) and monitors price changes over time.
+This is a Flask-based car tracking application that scrapes car listings from CarWorldClassics.com and monitors price changes over time.
 The application provides a web dashboard for viewing car inventory, tracking price history, monitoring market trends, and exporting data to CSV format.

 ## System Architecture